Pottery

 What are the benefits of making pottery?

-The most environmentally-friendly way of making your own pottery is by using locally-dug clay, handbuilding or using a kickwheel and a wood-fired kiln – or you can go a step further and hand-build ‘wild pottery‘ from hand-dug clay, fired on an open fire, and glazed with milk.
+• The most environmentally-friendly way of making your own pottery is by using locally-dug clay, handbuilding or using a kickwheel and a wood-fired kiln – or you can go a step further and hand-build ‘wild pottery‘ from hand-dug clay, fired on an open fire, and glazed with milk.

-from clay to mug
+From clay to mug 5: decoration.

 What can I do?

-Pottery isn’t something you can learn just from books.
-You have to have a go – see here for pottery courses.
-You can try and dig up some clay, and experiment – see if you can make pots with it, and see if it fires at an appropriate temperature.
+You could also just try and dig up some clay, and experiment – see if you can make pots with it, and see if it fires at an appropriate temperature.
 If you can’t find local clay, you can buy everything you need from potters’ suppliers.
 First prepare your clay, by wedging and kneading to get rid of air bubbles.
 Then have a go at the different techniques.

 Hand building

-• coiling – you can make different shapes using long, rolled pieces of clay and building up from the bottom.
-Coiled pots are done in stages – do the bottom part on day one, build it a little higher on day two, and finish it on day three, unless it’s a large pot, and you can continue for a few more days
+• Coiling – you can make different shapes using long, rolled pieces of clay and building up from the bottom.
+Coiled pots are done in stages – do the bottom part on day one, build it a little higher on day two, and finish it on day three, unless it’s a large pot, and you can continue for a few more days.

-• pinch pots – made from a single ball of clay, by pinching the sides up
+• Pinch pots – made from a single ball of clay, by pinching the sides up.

-• slab pots – with square/rectangular base and sides
+• Slab pots – with square/rectangular base and sides.

-• press-moulding – the clay is rolled out flat and pressed into (or around) a mould to make shallow dishes
+• Press-moulding – the clay is rolled out flat and pressed into (or around) a mould to make shallow dishes.

-These techniques can also be combined on single items.
+These techniques can be combined on single items.
 You can press designs into the clay when it’s wet, and scratch patterns when it’s ‘leather hard’ – the tidying-up stage.
 Then leave to dry before firing.

 Throwing